NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Ancestor's Rage.md

 You transform into an enormous, otherworldly hyena.
-You can cast [[Spells/Animal Form|Animal Form]] (canine form only) once per day as a 5th-rank occult innate spell.
+You can cast [[Animal Form|Animal Form]] (canine form only) once per day as a 5th-rank occult innate spell.

 *Source: Pathfinder Player Core 2*
 *ORC*